Black, gray, red, fawn

 Unfortunately, this breed does not do well with excess energy, and they can become destructive if they do not have an outlet for it.
 This is why apartments and condos are not the best housing situations for this pup.

-Besides taking them on daily hikes, walks, and jogs, they should also be free to roam around your yard.
+Besides taking them on daily hikes, walks, and jogs, Cane Corso’s should also be free to roam around your yard.
 Having their own space can do a lot for their mental well-being, but you should have a solid boundary in place to keep them secluded.
 Please note, electric fences are not effective with this breed.

 Another great exercise to keep your puppy entertained is giving them jobs or commands.
 This type of canine does well with herding exercises, training courses, and even learning tricks.
 Not only will it help get out their excess energy, but it will also stimulate their mental attitude.